A Multi-Cluster Kasten Backup Dashboard That Needs No Kasten Credentials

 kubectl config view --minify -o jsonpath='{.clusters[0].cluster.server}'

-2. Prepare the OpenShift Cluster (host cluster)
+2. Prepare the host OpenShift cluster

 oc apply -f - <<EOF